Is There an AI With No Restrictions? How AI Limits Actually Work

 Fast Chromium performance

-Slower due to multi-node routing
+Slower due to routing

 Use case

-Private AI workflows and everyday browsing
+Private AI workflows

 General private browsing

-Maximum anonymity use cases
+Maximum anonymity

 This comparison makes clear that Sigma takes a fundamentally different approach.
 While other browsers focus on blocking trackers or hiding identity, Sigma combines privacy with local AI execution.
 User’s data are protected not just during browsing, but also during interaction with AI.